Ynn/selfstar/intro-runtime.md

 In the following, we will use a trivial Hello World application made of one bundle.
 The bundle can be downloaded here : <{$hello_jar}>.

-Download this [Hello-World]({$hello_jar}) bundle and store it in an accessible directory.
+### Using the Felix Web console

-First, we will be using the Felix Web console.
-To **install the bundle**, open the [web console]({#link_web_console#}) and click Install/Update as shown below :
+First, download the [Hello-World]({$hello_jar}) bundle and store it in an accessible directory.
+Then, to install the bundle, open the [web console]({#link_web_console#}) and click Install/Update as shown below :

 ![Install using web console]({#img#}/intro-runtime/install-wc.png)

-Then select your bundle in the appropriate directory and click "Install or Update" (note that you can click a check box to also start the bundle).
+Select your bundle in the appropriate directory and click "Install or Update" (note that you can click a check box to also start the bundle).
 When done, you can check that the bundle is correctly installed by refreshing the bundle list (or loading the page):

 ![The World bundle is installed]({#img#}/intro-runtime/install_done.png)